 That why an easy glamping upgrade to your camping trip is an upgraded chair!

-When selecting a comfortable chair, think of the ways you’ll use it and look for one that won’t hurt your back with regular use.
+When selecting a comfortable chair, think of the ways you’ll use it and look for one that won’t hurt your back, booty, or hips with regular use.
 Simple upgrades can also include a side table, cup holders your drink will fit in, or a head rest.

 Like most campers, we started with traditional folding chairs.
-It did not take long before we realized the chairs caused out hips to roll and shoulders to fall forward causing discomfort after regular camping.
-It didn’t help that our drinks didn’t fit in the cupholders either.
+It did not take long before we realized the chairs caused our hips to roll and shoulders to fall forward leading to back discomfort after regular use.
+It didn’t help that our waterbottles didn’t fit in the cupholders either.

 Camp Chair Brands and Retailers